Arimoro2020/food-sales-predictions./README.md

 This is best framed as a unidimentional regression which predicts sales for food items at various stores; with the aim of highlighting features most associated with higher predicted sales, to help the retailer undestand the properties of products and outlets that play crucial roles in increasing sales.

 Dataset:
 The original dataset has 8523 entries with 12 columns and a total 3873 missing values; 1463 missing values in the Item Weight column and 2410 missing values in the Outlet Size column.
 There are several syntax errors within the Item Fat Content classes.
+Please find the Data Dictionary for the dataset at the bottom.

 Data Cleaning & preparation:
 Dealt with Item Weight missing values by inferring values of an Item from other entries based on the Item Identifier.
 Also corrected for syntax errors in the Item Fat Content classes.
 Outlet Size column was dropped because it was impossible to inferr the missing values from the original dataset, or to impute values correctly.